 Call Us - (07) 5562 1300

-At our Skin Cancer Clinic in Robina on the Gold Coast, we strive to provide the most appropriate and evidenced based treatments for your skin issues: all doctors are independent Practitioners, accredited or currently pursuing accreditation with the skin cancer college of Australasia.
+At our Skin Cancer Clinic Robina on the Gold Coast, we strive to provide the most appropriate and evidenced-based treatments for your skin issues: all doctors are independent Practitioners, accredited or currently pursuing accreditation with the skin cancer college of Australasia.

 Dr. Venu Kondamudi is a medical educator for Diploma of skin cancer Medicine and Surgery, who supervises and performs the advanced, complex and cosmetically sensitive skin cancer surgery himself, while also referring other procedures to his plastic surgical colleagues, when the patient prefers to have it done under anaesthesia.
 Our three procedure rooms are purpose-built for skin surgery and cosmetic treatments.
 As accredited skin cancer doctors, we support and receive referrals from 30 GP’s from the Gold Coast and Hinterland regions.

 All of our skin checks are done to a stringent standard set by Dr.Kondamudi, to minimise the risk of missing very early stage melanomas and non-melanoma skin cancers, as early diagnosis leads to complete cure of cancer, saving lives and reducing morbidity to patients.

 We take the opportunity during skin cancer checks, to educate our patients on the necessity of regularly self examining themselves.
 A 20 minute skin check, once every 365 days is simply not sufficient, given Australia’s harsh and sunny weather climate.

 You, your partner and your family will know better than anyone else if something on your skin is new or changing – these are two important early warning signs.
 Become familiar with your spots and moles, and check your skin regularly.
 The Skin Cancer College Australasia promotes a simple, but very effective mantra: